Extensions-lab/tms-help/transportrequest.md

 From the card page of a document, you can manage the creation of Transport Requests more precisely — for example, by splitting a large order into several Transport Requests and later assigning them to different trucks.
 However, in list pages, it's more convenient to group multiple orders into a single request or truck.

-Document Card and List Pages
+Document Card and List Pages:

 - **Purchase Credit Memo** / **Purchase Credit Memos**
 - **Purchase Invoice** / **Purchase Invoices**